custojusto/partnersapi/README.md

   </pre>

 ### Update shop banner /images/ads
+* * *
-  <p>When creating ads, image ids are needed.
+> When creating ads, image ids are needed.
 Use this endpoint to upload those images, image id will be returned  This endpoint will return a valid and temporary image url (valid for 24h).
 > Requires valid token for authentication